X-Chen-13/RAPHaze/README.md

 # RAPHaze
-The PyhHaze dataset can be downloaded here:https://drive.google.com/file/d/1hABPIoVCHDsxAO4BOVPfB0wO0dUQ-VJN/view?usp=drive_link
+The RAPHaze dataset can be downloaded here:https://drive.google.com/file/d/1hABPIoVCHDsxAO4BOVPfB0wO0dUQ-VJN/view?usp=drive_link
 ## 📁 Dataset Introduction
 - **Number of datasets**：Ten thousand clear-fog paired remote sensing images.
 - **Spatial resolution**：480×640
 - **Scene coverage**：Typical remote sensing scenes such as urban, mountain, water, vegetation and buildings.
 - **Fog concentration distribution**：The three levels of light fog, medium fog and thick fog are consistent with the fog distribution law of real remote sensing imaging.
 - **Image format**: RAPHaze consists of RGB images and grayscale images.
 All images are stored in the "jpg" format.
 - **Data source**: The RAPHaze images are sourced from Google Earth in 2025.
 - **License**: The use of Google Earth images must comply with the "Google Earth" usage terms.
 All images in RAPHaze and their related annotations can only be used for academic purposes, but commercial use is prohibited.
 - **Dataset directory structure**
 ```markdown